A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data

-We observe that incorporating cranio-facial data and the survey data together do give the best performance in every metric.
-While craniofacial data does not perform well on its own, it does contribute to OSA classification when combined with the survey data.

-Tables \ref{tab:survey_only}, \ref{tab:CF1}, and \ref{tab:combo} show that thresholding the sample density gives higher quality clustering.
-Furthermore, Figure \ref{fig:dbc_results} illustrates that clustering by a threshold on density gives more meaningful labels than the more complex methods.
-For example, some methods put all points in one of the groups, which explains some of the ``0,'' ``1,'' and ``nan'' values reported in Tables \ref{tab:survey_only}, \ref{tab:CF1}, and \ref{tab:combo}.
-From these results we can only conclude that more points are needed in order to apply a manifold learning approach, but we can not completely disregard it since there are so few points.
-However, these results support the hypothesis that points in the control group tend to be in a high density region and the patient class tends to spread out in the data cloud showing low density.

-Figures \ref{fig:varImportant} and \ref{fig:varImportantNO} shows the important variables identified by RF for the combined and Survey data sets respectively.
-There is only one craniofacial variable identified as important variable, i.e., \textit{``palate score"}.
-This information is especially valuable given that random forests was one of the top performing classification techniques.
+\textbf{Figures \ref{fig:varImportant} and \ref{fig:varImportantNO}} shows the important variables identified by RF for the combined and Survey data sets respectively.
+There is only one craniofacial variable identified as an important variable, i.e., \textit{``palate score''}.
+This information is especially valuable given that random forests performs competitively in many measures.